matte1240/employee-app/README.md

 GitHub Actions will automatically:
 - ✅ Build Docker images for multiple platforms (amd64, arm64)
-- ✅ Push to GitHub Container Registry (ghcr.io)
+- ✅ Push to GitHub Container Registry (ghcr.io) with `:1.0.0` and `:latest` tags
 - ✅ Create GitHub Release with auto-generated changelog
-- ✅ Tag images with version and `latest`
+- ✅ Attach release notes and artifacts

 ### Using Released Images